THOMAS: Trajectory Heatmap Output with learned Multi-Agent Sampling: Experiments

 \subsection{Metrics}

-For a set of $k$ predictions $p^a_k$ for each agent $a$ in a scene, we report the minimum Final Displacement Error (minFDE$_k$) to the ground truth $\hat{p}^a$ and the MissRate (MR$_k$).
+For a set of $k$ predictions $p^a_k$ for each agent $a$ in a scene, we report the minimum Final Displacement Error (minFDE$_k$) to the ground truth $\hat{p}^a$ and the MissRate (MR$_k$), whose definition of a miss is specified according to the evaluated dataset in Appendix \ref{sec:miss}.
 In their usual marginal definition, these metrics are averaged over agents after the minimum operation, which means that the best modality of each agent is selected independently for each and then averaged:

-As in \citet{ettinger2021large} and \citet{zhan2019interaction}, a miss is counted when the prediction is closer than a lateral (1m) and an longitudinal threshold with regard to speed:

-For consistent scene multi-agent prediction, we report the joint metrics, where the average operation over the agents is done before the minimum operator.
+For consistent scene multi-agent prediction, we report the joint scene-level metrics, where the average operation over the agents is done before the minimum operator.
 In this formulation, the minimum is taken over scene modalities, meaning that only the best scene (joint over agents) modality is taken into account:

 In other words, the marginal metrics pick their optimal solutions in a pool of $k$ to the power of $a$ predicted solutions, while the joint metrics restrict this pool to only $k$ possibilities, making it a much more complex problem.